instantOS/instantos.github.io/download.md

 - 5.8 GB storage
 - 64 Bit processor
 - Potato or better

-NOTICE: there are two isos of beta 5, instantos_beta5_1.iso is the one that should be used.
-It's the same software but with a different build process for the iso that solves multiple issues present in the older iso.

 updating to a new build does NOT require reinstalling the OS. a simple